 5. Spice up your descriptions.
 For example, “We’ll navigate rivers boiling with white water rapids” sounds a lot more exciting than “We cross streams and rivers waist deep in the water”.

-The overall effect of this is to help the editor conjure
+The overall effect of this is to give the editor a sense of place and help the editor conjure

 up pictures in his mind.
 Once you get an editor thinking like this,